Mixed-member proportional representation: Procedures

 Most systems used closed party lists to elect the non-constituency MPs (also called list MPs).
 In most jurisdictions, candidates may stand for both a constituency and on a party list (referred to in New Zealand as dual candidacy).
 In Wales between 2006 and 2014 dual candidacy was banned, i.e. candidates were restricted to contend either for a constituency or for a party list, but not both.
 If a candidate is on the party list, but wins a constituency seat, they do not receive two seats; they are instead crossed off the party list and the party seat goes to the next candidate down.

 In Bavaria, the second vote is not simply for the party but for one of the candidates on the party's regional list: Bavaria uses seven regions for this purpose.
 A regional open-list method was recommended for the United Kingdom by the Jenkins Commission (where it is known as AMS) and for Canada by the Law Commission of Canada; neither recommendation was ever implemented.
 In contrast, the open-list method of MMP was chosen in November 2016 by voters in the 2016 Prince Edward Island electoral reform referendum.

 In Baden-Württemberg, there were no closed lists prior to 2022; they used the "best near-winner" method in a four-region model, where the regional members are the local candidates of the under-represented party in that region who received the most votes in their local constituency without being elected in it (Zweitmandat, literally "second mandate").

 Apportionment methods

 At the regional or national level (i.e. above the constituency level) several different calculation methods have been used, but the basic characteristic of the MMP is that the total number of seats in the assembly, including the single-member seats and not only the party-list ones, are allocated to parties proportionally to the number of votes the party received in the party portion of the ballot.
-This can be done by different apportionment methods: such as the D'Hondt method or the Sainte-Laguë method.
+This can be done by different apportionment methods: such as the D'Hondt method, the Sainte-Laguë method, or the percentage point method.
 Subtracted from each party's allocation is the number of constituency seats that party won, so that the additional seats are compensatory (top-up).